itpp-labs/website-addons/website_sale_birthdate/README.rst

 -----------
 * `IT-Projects LLC <https://it-projects.info>`__

-	  This module is not maintainable since Odoo 9.0
+	  This module is not maintained since Odoo 9.0

 Tested on Odoo 8.0 1d5651de5da533139d5a24a5aa6852b765cd73ca